Co-Investment with Payoff-Sharing Mechanism for Cooperative Decision-Making in Network Design Games: Co-investment with Payoff Sharing

 \section{Co-investment with Payoff Sharing}

 Traditional network design approaches often adopt one of two extremes: a \emph{purely competitive} setting, where operators act independently without coordination, or a \emph{fully cooperative} setting, where they commit to joint planning from the beginning.
 In practice, the most promising opportunities for improving overall system performance often lie between these extremes.
+We therefore assume that cooperation is voluntary and arises only when it is individually rational, i.e., when operators attain payoffs at least as large as those obtained by acting independently.
+Acting independently corresponds to allocating the full available budget to a non-cooperative \gls{acr:ndg}.

+We then propose a hybrid framework that blends competition and cooperation through a two-stage process.
+At its core is a co-investment with payoff-sharing mechanism designed to encourage \emph{strategic collaboration} among self-interested operators, enabling joint ventures that can improve outcomes for both operators and users.

+\begin{definition}[Two-Stage Coopetitive NDG] The \emph{Coopetitive Network Design Game} is a sequential game framework that integrates non-cooperative competition and cooperative investment.
+Operators split their total budget $B_i$ into two components, where $\beta_i \in [0,1]$ denotes the fraction reserved for cooperation.
+The game proceeds in two stages: